 Loans issued to key management are issued at preferential rates, as it is the case with loans issued to the Bank's employees (refer to Note 12).
 The terms offered to key management are not substantially different from those offered to other employees.

-As of 31 December 2023, the customer accounts balances and transactions with the Bank's related parties are as follows:
+The customer accounts balances and transactions with the Bank's related parties for 2024 are as follows: